 ‘Cryptocurrencies and distributed ledger technology present tremendous promise for the future, but it is critical that these important innovations follow the law.’

 Bitcoin and cryptocurrency remain an intriguing space.
-Bitcoin’s extreme price volatility continues to make it attractive to short-term investors who can afford to tolerate extremely elevated levels of risk, though potentially encouraging another bubble like that seen in 2018.
+Bitcoin’s extreme price volatility continues to make it attractive to short-term investors who can afford to tolerate extremely elevated levels of risk, though potentially encouraging another bubble like those seen in 2017/18 and 2020/21.

 While some established investment houses have invested in Bitcoin, their motivations in doing so do not represent a full backing of the cryptocurrency model.
 At the heart of Nutmeg’s investment position on cryptocurrency is whether the current crop of coins can achieve the aim of providing a viable alternative to fiat money.
 This article has endeavoured to show that is by no means clear.
-It seems to us the lack of transparency and utility as a store of value or means of payment need to be overcome and, as an investment proposition, there is no guarantee that any of the current coins will succeed in this.
+It seems to us the lack of transparency and poor utility as a store of value, or means of payment, need to be overcome.
+As an investment proposition, there is no guarantee that any of the current coins will meet this challenge.

 Risk Warning: As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Forecasts are not a reliable indicator of future performance.